bouyass/FlmApp/README.md

 # park-mobile-app-React-Native-
-mobile application helping users to park, giving the chance to find a parking space, based on statistics on the ground
+mobile app, to consulte a film list.